Arjun7m/arjun7m.github.io/_pages/about.md

      alt="Presenting AQuA and JoLT at NeurIPS 2023 at New Orleans" title="NeurIPS 2023">

+I am an incoming [ML PhD student](https://ml.gatech.edu/phd) at the [School of Computational Science and Engineering](https://cse.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/), where I am advised by [Prof. B Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/) at the [AdityaLab](https://adityalab.cc.gatech.edu/index.html).

-I am a [Master's student](https://www.lti.cs.cmu.edu/people/students/choudhry-arjun.html) at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
-I conduct research at the [Auton Lab](https://autonlab.org/) at the [School of Computer Science](https://www.cs.cmu.edu/) under the guidance of [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).
+I recently graduated with a [Master's degree](https://www.lti.cs.cmu.edu/people/students/choudhry-arjun.html) at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), where I conducted research at the [Auton Lab](https://autonlab.org/) at the [School of Computer Science](https://www.cs.cmu.edu/) under the guidance of [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).

+Over the Summer of 2025, I am working with [Prof. Daphne Ippolito](https://www.daphnei.com/) and [Prof. Maarten Sap](https://maartensap.com/) at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) on Multimodal Stance Detection for Detection of Harmful Memes on Social Media.

 My research focuses on pushing the boundaries of foundation models beyond just text and image modalities.
 I am particularly interested in: